 Tips to Create the Company Culture You Want

-Establishing a company culture may sound like a very broad statement but in most cases it’s something that already exists and just needs nurturing.
-There may be some scenarios however where you feel you need to redefine the culture and behaviours of your employees to ensure that the direction your business is taking is in line with the overall business vision.
+Establishing a company culture may sound like a very broad statement and a big task.
+However, in most cases it’s something that already exists and just needs nurturing.
+You may feel that you need to redefine the culture and behaviours you expect from your employees.
+This will help you ensure that you culture and behaviour standards are in line with the overall business vision.

 1. What is Company Culture?

-All companies whether small or large have a culture of sorts.
-It is reflected in the way individuals behave at work whether consciously or un-consciously.
-It affects the way in which the business operates, recruits and retains employees, but will also impact the image that is portrayed externally.
+All companies whether small or large have a culture.
+Culture is reflected in the way individuals behave at work whether consciously or unconsciously.
+It affects the way in which the business operates, recruits, and retains employees.
+It also influences the image that you project externally.

 The Chartered Institute of Personnel & Development (CIPD) neatly summarises an organisation’s culture as something that “affects every aspect of how the organisation operates and how work gets done”.

 2. Why Do You Need To Think About Your Company Culture?

 As we’ve just said, it affects everything that you do.
 You may not see it directly impacting the bottom line but if you look closely you will see how your employees’ behaviours, your HR strategy, or your company procedures affect your profitability or the quality of what you do or produce.

 You may have never even considered what your company culture is.
 However, if you feel like there are some repeated performance niggles or that your overall output has plateaued, you might want to take the time to question whether the way you do things has changed or if it hasn’t, does it need to change for the business to move on?